 An Associate of Applied Science Degree in Early Childhood Education prepares students to serve in a number of roles serving children from birth through age ten and is designated as “Level B” on Pennsylvania’s Early Care and Educator Career Pathway.
 Career opportunities include assistant teacher, paraprofessional (teacher’s aide), group supervisor, school-aged childcare, and community organization staff.
 Additionally, graduates are eligible to own and operate a home child care program or serve as a lead teacher in certain settings.
-This degree also provides a foundation for students who wish to pursue a bachelor’s degree in early childhood education.
+The program establishes a foundation that permits students to prepare for a bachelor’s degree in early childhood education.
 It also allows for increased marketability for direct entry into the workforce in an entry-level position with an early childhood education provider, and affords those currently employed by early childhood education providers with professional growth opportunities to take advantage of the benefits associated with attainment of formal credentials associated with the profession.